Understanding HTTP Authentication Basic and Digest

 Authorization Value = Basic <Encoded Value>

-In basic authentication username and password are combined into a single string using a colon in between.
+In basic authentication, you combine the username and password into a single string using a colon in between.

 Value = hackingarticles:ignite

-This string is then encoded using base 64 encoding.
+We then encode this string using base 64 encoding.

 Encoded Value = base64 encoded value of hackingarticles:ignite which is aGFja2luZ2FydGljbGVzOmlnbml0ZQ==